fivepercent/Sentiment-Analysis/README.md

-Use Scrapy framework to crawl daily top 5 twitter hashtags.
-Use Hadoop mapreduce to do sentiment analysis for tweets in those hashtag pages.
+Use Scrapy framework to crawl daily top 5 twitter hashtags.\n Use Hadoop mapreduce to do sentiment analysis for tweets in those hashtag pages.
 Convert result into readable JSON file.
 Build visualization for result exhibition.